-That the public be excluded from the meeting during the following items of business, as it is likely, in view of the nature of the business to be transacted or the nature of the proceedings, that if members of the public were present during these items there would be disclosure to them of exempt information within Paragraph 3 of Part 1 of Schedule 12A to the Local Government Act 1972, and further that in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information, for the reasons set out in the reports.
-Following the resolution the Chairman asked for the broadcasting of the meeting to end.
-46. MINUTES OF PREVIOUS MEETINGS (EXEMPT) The exempt minutes of the Pension Fund Panel and Board held on 28 September 2021 were confirmed.
-47. GOVERNANCE - CYBER SECURITY AND BUSINESS CONTINUITY The Panel and Board received an exempt report of the Director of Corporate Operations (Item 14 in the Minute Book) on the controls in place to ensure the security of the pension data held by the Hampshire Pension Fund.
-[SUMMARY OF A MINUTE WHICH CONTAINS EXEMPT INFORMATION] 48.
-INVESTMENT: INVESTMENT UPDATE The Panel and Board received an exempt report of the Director of Corporate Operations (Item 15 in the Minute Book) on the progress on the Pension Fund's investments.
-[SUMMARY OF A MINUTE WHICH CONTAINS EXEMPT INFORMATION]
+That the public be excluded from the meeting during the following items of business, as it is likely, in view of the nature of the business to be transacted or the nature of the proceedings, that if members of the public were present during these items there would be disclosure to them of exempt information within Paragraphs 3 of Part 1 of Schedule 12A to the Local Government Act 1972, and further that in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information, for the reasons set out in the reports.
+47. CONFIRMATION OF THE EXEMPT MINUTES OF THE MEETING HELD ON 28 SEPTEMBER 2021 The exempt minutes of the Pension Fund Panel and Board held on 28 September 2021 were confirmed.
+48. GOVERNANCE - CYBER SECURITY AND BUSINESS CONTINUITY The Panel and Board received an exempt report of the Director of Corporate Operations (Item 14 in the Minute Book) on the controls in place to ensure the security of the pension data held by the Hampshire Pension Fund.
+[SUMMARY OF A MINUTE WHICH CONTAINS EXEMPT INFORMATION] 49.
+INVESTMENT - INVESTMENT UPDATE The Panel and Board received an exempt report of the Director of Corporate Operations (Item 15 in the Minute Book) on the progress on the Pension Fund's investments.
+[SUMMARY OF A MINUTE WHICH CONTAINS EXEMPT INFORMATION] Chairman,